Dance Studio Insurance: Cost, Coverage & Providers in 2023

 - The claim and financial history: Insurers will want to know if, in the past three to five years, you have had a claim or filed for bankruptcy.

-When looking for a quote, most providers will offer a BOP, a policy every dance studio should consider.
-It groups two of the most common types of coverage: general liability and commercial property.
+Every dance studio should consider a business owner’s policy (BOP).
+It groups two of the most common types of coverage: general liability insurance and commercial property.
+Most insurers will include lost business income coverage with a BOP, too.

-Sometimes called errors & omissions coverage, this is designed for people who, in the capacity of their job, give advice.
+If you work as an independent contractor with a studio as a dance instructor, this is probably the most important coverage for your business.
+Sometimes, professional liability is called errors and omissions (E&O) -coverage.
+This is designed for people who, in the capacity of their job, give advice.
 If your advice causes financial or physical harm to someone, you could be held liable.

 For example, if you incorrectly teach a student how to do a petit jeté and, over time, they develop an injury from doing it wrong, professional liability can help with the costs of the claim.